virtool/virtool-website/content/docs/manual/ug_analyses/index.md

 A list of analyses can be found under your sample of interest.
 Click on your sample and select Analyses on the blue _Analysis_ tab.
 ![Sample of Interest](sample_of_interest.png)

-This page will list all the analyses that have been run on or currently running on this sample.
+This page will list all the analyses that have been created or currently running on this sample.
 The following image shows one analysis that has been completed.
 ![List of Analysis](list_analyses.png)

 # Create an Analysis